ethrlrnr/pc-toolbox/README.md

 **pc-account-groups-names-string-filter-CSV-export.py**
 - Grab the account groups.
 - Within code you can customize the script to filter out specific strings.
 Filtered items won't show up in the output CSV.
+- Can use the output CSV with the user role import creation script from this project.

 Example:
 ```